openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 Feed forward is an optional behavior of OpenMPF that allows tracks from one detection stage of the pipeline to be directly “fed into” the next stage.
 It differs from the default segmenting behavior in the following major ways:

-1. The next stage will only look at the frames from the previous stage which had detections.
-The default segmenting behavior results in “filling the gaps” so that the next stage looks at all the frames from the between the start and end frames of the feed forward track, regardless if a detection was actually found in those frames.
+1. The next stage will only look at the frames that had detections in the previous stage.
+The default segmenting behavior results in “filling the gaps” so that the next stage looks at all the frames between the start and end frames of the feed forward track, regardless of whether a detection was actually found in those frames.

 2. The next stage can be configured to only look at the detection regions for the frames in the feed forward track.
 The default segmenting behavior does not pass the detection region information to the next stage, so the next stage looks at the whole frame region for every frame in the segment.

 3. The next stage will process one sub-job per track generated in the previous stage.
 If the previous stage generated more than one track in a frame, say 3 tracks, then the next stage will process that frame a total of 3 times.
 Feed forward can be configured such that only the detection regions for those tracks are processed.
 If they are non-overlapping then there is no duplication of work.
-The default segmenting behavior will result one sub-job that captures the frame associated with all 3 tracks.
+The default segmenting behavior will result in one sub-job that captures the frame associated with all 3 tracks.

 # Motivation